dotnet/arcade/Documentation/CorePackages/PackagesRoadmap.md

 - **When could start being consumed by other repositories**: S141 => 9/21

 ### Blob Feeds
-- **Goal**: Publish packages to internal sources to increase reliability in our internal Build systems.
+- **Goal**: Publish packages to internal sources to increase reliability in our internal build systems.
 - **Where we are**:
   - Transport feeds from Buildtools is now in Arcade.
 - **Principal TODOs**: